YannMoisan/hands-on-cats/README.md

 ## Either

 - replace `Either` with scalaz `\/`
-- modify the test to deal with `\/`

 ## Validation

 - replace `Try` with `scalaz.Validation`
-- modify the test to match over a Validation

 ## Monoid

-- modify only the body, not the signature
 - Hint : Monoid (don't worry, it's such a pedantic word to say a type that you can merge).

 ```